ntua-el20614/ntuaflix/ai-log/README.md

-# Software Engineering A.I. logger
+# How to run A.I. logger

 ## Introduction
 The script facilitates data collection, processing, and archiving related to various phases of software development and tool usage.